alokverma/PencilProgressBar/README.md

               />

 You can pass loader color , loader animation duration and stroke according to your need.

+you can call showProgress() method to display the loader and hideProgress() method to hide the loader.

+	  val PencilLoader = findViewById<PencilLoader>(R.id.pencil)
+	  PencilLoader.showProgress()
+	  PencilLoader.hideProgress()

  # Demo
   <p align="center">